ADD CONDITION

 Renal Impairment

-If you have kidney problems, it's important to know that there are no specific guidelines or dosage adjustments mentioned for your condition in the available information.
-This means that the usual recommendations for monitoring or safety considerations related to renal impairment (kidney issues) are not provided.
+If you have kidney issues, it's important to know that there are no specific guidelines or dosage adjustments mentioned for your condition in the available information.
+This means that the standard recommendations for the medication do not include special monitoring or safety considerations tailored for patients with renal impairment (kidney problems).

 Hepatic Impairment